 Students study a range of fiction and non-fiction texts, including short and longer narratives, poetry, plays, media, articles, and websites.
 Texts include modern authors and writing from English and American literary heritage and other cultures.

 Authors can include William Shakespeare, Roald Dahl, William Carlos Williams, Malala Yousafzai, Sylvia Plath, Maya Angelou and Charles Dickens.

 Lessons develop discussion, problem-solving, cooperation, thinking skills, explanation and review as well as developing reading, writing, speaking and listening skills.

 The sessions look to both address any fundamental gaps in learning and to broaden each student’s English skills.

 Students follow a scheme of work which develops their mathematical understanding and aims to re-engage those students who have previously struggled with the subject.
-Students work on tasks which involve problem solving and lateral thinking as well as taking further their existing mathematical knowledge.
-Topics include Number, Algebra, Ratio and proportion, Geometry and measures and finally, Statistics and probability.
+Students work on tasks which involve problem-solving and lateral thinking, as well as taking further their existing mathematical knowledge.
+Topics include: Number, Algebra, Ratio and Proportion, Geometry and Measures, and Statistics and Probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.

 View Here: RSE Secondary Schools guide for parents

-Students study units each year which comprise of biology, chemistry and physics practical skills.
+Students study biology, chemistry, physics, topic and practical skills.
 This is to develop confidence in “How Science Works” in preparation for the 9-1 GCSE science curriculum.
 The schemes of work are designed to encourage students to be enthusiastic about science and to develop higher-level thinking skills.
-The centre offers two Science lessons each week.
+The Centre offers two Science lessons each week.